 Some of these applications are already yielding measurable results in terms of mitigating costs, engaging viewers, and increasing ROIs.

 Let’s examine four complex, time-consuming tasks to illustrate the capabilities of AI technology in automating OTT operations.
-We took our Content DNA Framework as a functioning real-world example in the images below.
+We took functioning real-world examples that we implemented on our client’s projects and demonstrated them with the images below

 4 OTT Challenges Answered with Artificial Intelligence

 - Factoring in automated content compliance and quality control